joshua-currie/LSQ-Frontend/README.md

    Time for the frontend

-5. In the terminal meant to run the frontend, navigate into the directory containing the backend project.
+5. In the terminal meant to run the frontend, navigate into the directory containing the frontend project.
 Hint: If you do the **ls** command, you should see the src folder within this directory.

 6. Then, provided node.js is already installed, run **npm install**.